 Configuring debugging settings in Manager

 To facilitate debugging, ArcGIS Server Manager allows you to alter extension behavior.
 You can suspend the service startup so that you can attach your debugger to the service process before the extension initialization methods are called.
 You can also specify a range of ports that will be used when debugging the service.

 To access these debugging settings in Manager, follow these steps:

 - Log in to ArcGIS Server Manager and click Site.

 - Click GIS Server > Extensions.

 - Click Debug Settings and check Enable debugging of extensions.
-This enables the other options on the dialog box.
+This enables the other options in the dialog box.

-- Optionally, check Suspend service startup and specify the number of seconds that the service startup should be delayed.
+- Optionally, check Suspend service startup and enter the number of seconds that the service startup should be delayed.

 Some extension code only runs one time, when the service starts.
 This code is typically placed in the Construct method of the IObjectConstruct interface.
 Suspending the service startup gives you time to attach your debugger to the service process before the Construct method runs, thereby allowing you to hit any breakpoints you have set in that method's code.